toka15l/stevenlawson.dev/THE_GOOGLE_RESUME.md

   - you're doing something illegal, dangerous or stupid - like really bad stuff
   - your interviewers think like your parents - my parents would think drunk pictures on facebook would be unprofessional, some interviewers may think the same thing
 - maybe look on odesk.com, elance.com or rentacoder.com some some little side gigs that can go on resume

+## Chapter 3: Getting in the Door

+SKIPPING FOR NOW

+## Chapter 4: Resumes
+- a good resume highlights a canidate's relevant skills
+- must present candidate in a good light - it's the first chance for the job

+#### Six hallmarks of a powerful resume
+- every line should contribute to the employer's wanting to hire you
+- skip the fluff
+- before submitting - go through each line, ask yourself why it would help convince an employer to hire you, if it can't give a reason it probably shouldn't be there

+##### 1. Accomplishment oriented
+- shouldn't read too much like a job description
+- should highlight what you did, not what you were supposed to do
+  - **responsibility oriented** "analyzed new markets and explored potential entrance strategies for china division"
+  - **accomplishment oriented** "led entrance strategy for blah product in china, and successfully persuaded CEO to refocus division on the enterprise market, resulting in a 7 percent increate in profits"
+- accomplishment oriented packs a much stronger punch
+- everyone wants an employee who "gets things done"
+- watch out for things like "contributed to", "participated in" or "helped out with" - they show that you are more focused on responsibilities than accomplishments
+  - imagine someone at microsoft saying they "contributed to the implimentation of microsoft office"

+##### 2. Quantifiable Results
+- if you really "reduced server latency" then why can't you tell them how much
+- makes results more meaningful by showing the impact you had
+  - if you implemented a change that reduced the company costs or increased profits the employers will want to hire you
+- in tech it's good to quantify in more technical terms - seconds of latency, number of bugs, etc..
+  - strike a balance, should be understandable to HR, not just fellow engineers
+- "implemented crash reporter and used results to fix the biggest causes of crashes" -> "implemented crash reporter and used results to fix three biggest causes of crashes, leading to a 45 percent reduction in customer support calls"
+- going from "you did something important" to "wow you really did something important"

+##### 3. Well Targeted
+- tailoring a resume to a position is a must
+  - competition is higher and the customization is necessary to put your resume on the same playing field, or to stand out
+- tailored to position and company
+  - especially true for job switching - jumping from engineer -> team lead you should show leadership experience
+  - ex: company is facing customer support issues - emphasise your prior experience in handling upset clients
+- figuring out how to target resume is not hard
+  - look at company's website or job description, ask yourself what their biggest issues are.
+Even if you don't have the skills for the exact issues, maybe you have the skills one would need to solve them

+##### 4. Universally Meaningful
+- stay away from technical jargon (both technical and non-technical)
+- should be meaningful to recruiters as well as managers and teammates
+- avoid acronyms, translate highly technical terminology to plain english
+- explain impact or goals, particularly in a quantifiable way (this helps people understand your value)
+- make sure everyone will get the "gist" of your resume

+##### 5. Clean, Professional, Concise
+- many recruiters will throw away a resume for a single typo (poor communication skills)
+- tech companies are more forgiving, but still don't be sloppy
+- check resume for the following:
+  - conciseness - avoid large blocks of text (people hate reading and will skip paragraphs)
+    - your resume should be a collection of bullets of 1-2 lines each
+  - spelling - tip to check spelling - read resume backwards
+  - grammar - have others review your resume for weird grammar
+  - margins - ideally 1", no less than 0.75"
+  - normal fonts - times new roman or arial, not smaller than 10pt
+  - consistency - commas or semicolons to separate in a list, end a bullet with period or not, bold, underline, italics - these decisions aren't important but should be consistent
+  - white space - use ample white space will make resume easy to read, crowded is straining
+  - no first person - avoid using "I", "me" or "myself", use only third person throughout resume except with objective statement (if using one)

+##### 6. Well Structured and Clear
+- recruiters eyes jump to certain things - education, experience, technical skills, etc..
+- remember that the path of least resistance for a recruiter is to throw away your resume - if they can't find what they are looking for they will toss it
+- small formatting changes (EXAMPLE PAGE 63 CHART)
+- decide what to emphasise, the role of the job vs the employer for example
+- what will differentiate me the most from other applicants? will this get me in the yes pile?

+#### The Structure
+- there are other structures, but should generally stick to reverse chronological
+- should have employement (or work experience), education, and optionally an objective, summary, technical skills or projects section
+  - which sections to choose should be based on skills, background and desired position

+#### The Objective
+- these are rarely interesting (and shouldn't really be) and tend to waste space
+- should only be used if it adds important information
+  - such as the desire to switch roles, things to point recruiter in right direction (being a programmer and wanting a programming job doesn't need to be specified for example)
+- most software engineers do not need an objective, experience is clear of the role and objective
+- if you don't need to redirect to a new role, stick to a summary or list of key accomplishments instead
+- objectives may prevent you from getting tangential jobs they may have considered you for

+#### Summary (or Key Accomplishments)
+- can wow the reader, but usually so vague that there is no impact
+- should read more like key accomplishments
+  - so much so that the section is often called "Summary and Key Accomplishments"
+- demonstrate your value-add tot he prospective company (EXAMPLES PAGE 66 BULLETS)

+#### Work Experience
+- most important section of resume for most people
+- at a minimum:
+  - job title
+  - company name
+  - firm location
+  - dates of employment
+- most recent job should have 4-5 bullets of 1-2 lines each
+  - each line shuld focus on accomplishments and backup up by numbers whenever possible
+- can start by listing biggest accomplishments on a sheet of paper
+  - make sure these are impressive to anybody, not just you or your own team

+##### How Far Back Should It Go?
+- only as far as the positions are relevant, no more than 3-5 jobs
+- does not need to be a complete employment history

+#### Projects
+- software engineers with substantial nonwork experience should include a projects section (though this seems like it might be more for college students???)
+- EXAMPLE PAGE 67 BLOCK

+#### Education
+- experience matters more than education
+- education is a checkbox, but an important one
+- should include:
+  - university name
+  - dates attended
+  - location
+  - major, minor and degree
+    - if major has a nonstandard name you should explain the curriculum on the resume - and in a way that shapes the reader's perception
+    - VERY GOOD TIME ARTS LIKE EXAMPLE PAGE 68 - U of Penn Digital Media Design (DMD) - "a computer science-based major with additional courses in design and communications"
+      - maybe time arts could be something like "a computer science-based major with additional courses in art, design interaction and animation"
+  - gpa
+  - activities
+    - not everything, just most impressive/relavant, more experienced candidates usually will not include activities
+  - related coursework - current students/recent graduates mostly, probably not me
+  - awards
+- this section to get shorter with work experience
+  - some candidates only list their major and degree
+- high school almost never belongs on a resume